Mr-PU/twitter-agent/README.md

 ```

 ### Step 4: Set Up Environment Variables
+## Rename the .env.example file to .env:
+# For Windows
+copy .env.example .env

+# For macOS/Linux
+cp .env.example .env

-Create a `.env` file in the root directory with the following variables:
+Or, Create a `.env` file in the root directory with the following variables:

 ```
 # Twitter API Credentials